stkuwanda/movies-flix/README.md

 # Movies Flix Project

-This project built on React and Vite demonstrates a simple tmovies listing website using pure React and CSS for styling.
+This project built on React and Vite demonstrates a simple movies listing website using pure React and CSS for styling.
 No UI frameworks.

 ### Usage